ecoreng/flexible-route-loader/README.md

 It gives you the flexibility to configure your routes using an array.
 It supports Groups, Named Routes, Multiple or Single Http methods and conditions.
-At the moment it'ss only possible to route using "Controller" classes, not anonymous functions.
+At the moment it's only possible to route using "Controller" classes, not anonymous functions.

 ## Why is this useful? ##